ptrpaws/old-website/_posts/2021-01-04-Quest-Account-Logout.md

 ---

 ## Please read before you continue
 This tutorial has been tested on multiple Quest 1 and 2 devices, but there is always the chance that something might not work on your device and that something will break.
-If you just want to use your Quest 2 without FaceBook account and are ok with using an Oculus / Oculus Developer account follow this [Video Tutorial](https://www.youtube.com/watch?v=5cyijb7CJZU), which has *no* sideeffects.
-Then do the "Disabeling additional Telemetry" and maybe "Prevent logging back in and disable killswitch" of this tutorial.
-Also please read
+If you just want to use your Quest 2 without FaceBook account and are ok with using an Oculus / Oculus Developer account follow this [Video Tutorial](https://www.youtube.com/watch?v=5cyijb7CJZU), which has *no* sideeffects. ~~Then do the "Disabeling additional Telemetry" and maybe "Prevent logging back in and disable killswitch" of this tutorial.~~ (This part has been removed, as it doesn't work after update V25)

 I'd like to thank [u/fisk47](https://www.reddit.com/user/fisk47) and [u/doctor_blob](https://www.reddit.com/user/doctor_blob) for testing this on their Quests